louieyan/r4ds-exercise-solutions/tidy.md

 <div class="answer">

-The function `separate()`, splits columns a column into multiple groups using by separator, if the `sep` argument is a character vector, or character positions, if `sep` is numeric.
+The function `separate()`, splits a column into multiple columns by separator, if the `sep` argument is a character vector, or by character positions, if `sep` is numeric.

 ```r
 # example with separators